Training Dynamics Impact Post-Training Quantization Robustness: Interventions on the training dynamics

 \subsection{Weight Decay}

 Learning rate and weight decay are coupled in popular AdamW implementations \citep{paszke2019pytorchimperativestylehighperformance}.
-Therefore, we also analyze the impact of changing the weight decay $\lambda$ on the quantization error for a fixed training recipe, with an AdamW implementation where we decouple learning rate and weight decay $\lambda$ \citep{adamw-decoupling-blog}.
-In Figures \ref{wd:4bit} and \ref{wd:3bit} we observe that among models that achieve a comparable performance (seen in the x-axis) in un-quantized validation loss, models with larger weight decay $\lambda$ exhibit lower 4- and 3-bit quantization error.
-This shows that, if multiple weight decay values achieve the same un-quantized loss, that higher values appear preferable when aiming to reduce PTQ errors.
-However, compared to \cref{fig:pythia_lrs} we see that changes in $\lambda$ have smaller effect on quantization error than varying the learning rate.
+We analyze the impact of changing the weight decay $\lambda$ on the quantization error for a fixed training recipe, with an implementation where learning rate and weight decay $\lambda$ are decoupled \citep{adamw-decoupling-blog}.
+In Figures \ref{wd:4bit} and \ref{wd:3bit} we observe that among models that achieve a comparable performance (seen in the x-axis) in full-precision quantized validation loss, those with larger weight decay $\lambda$ exhibit lower 4- and 3-bit quantization error.
+This shows that, for $\lambda$ configurations that achieve comparable loss, higher values are preferable to reduce PTQ errors, which confirms \citet{ahmadian2023intriguingpropertiesquantizationscale} observations.
+Moreover, compared to \cref{fig:pythia_lrs} we see that changes in $\lambda$ have smaller effect on quantization error than learning rate.